-The Children’s Program Certificate: General Level III increases skills in planning for children by focusing on different areas of curriculum.
+The Child Development Level III certificate increases skills in planning for children by focusing on different areas of curriculum.
 With 175 days of experience and the completion of 16 specific G.E.
 Units in Areas A, B, C and D, this certificate meets the Title 5 education requirements for a fully qualified teacher.

 Program Learning Outcomes